pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - During a Dreadnought fight (OG Dreadnought, Hiveguard, normal Twins), a Bulk Detonator known as a "DreadHelper" will spawn in to allow the team to kill the Dreadnought faster.
 Only one DreadHelper can exist at a given time.
 The DreadHelper moves x1.5 faster.
 - At the start of a mission, a Canary or two spawns in.
 It is a big, slow swarmer with a boss HP bar.
 It is meant to detect desync between clients on CD2.
 - Every 5 minutes, 6 Harvesters and 6 Magma Maggots spawn spread out throughout the cave.
 - Every 45 seconds, either 20 Grunts, a Bundle, or 3 Mini-Bulks spawn.
+Mini-Bulks from this WaveController are not allowed to spawn on Escort.
 - Every 90 seconds, a Trawler spawns.
 - Every 75 seconds, a mix of 0-2 Elite Slashers and 0-2 Elite Mactera Spawn appear.
-- Every 60 seconds, a Pentajaw spawns
+- Every 60 seconds, a Pentajaw spawns.